 Born and raised on Vashon Island, Jody received her Bachelor of Landscape Architecture from the University of Washington in 1999, and her Master of Architecture from UC Berkeley in 2003.
 She studied in the doctoral program for Architectural History, with a focus on mid-century modern housing and landscapes.

-Prior to founding Wittman Estes, Jody was a landscape designer at Scot Eckley, Inc., where she designed and project managed numerous award winning residential and multi-family landscapes in Seattle and the Pacific Northwest.
+Prior to founding Wittman Estes, Jody was a landscape designer at Scot Eckley, Inc., where she designed numerous award winning residential and multi-family landscapes in Seattle and the Pacific Northwest.
 Her work is focused on creating outdoor spaces that are experientially rich and have a feeling of intimacy within a simple modern layout.

 Jody is a keen observer of social and natural phenomena, an avid gardener, and an expert in the native flora and fauna of the Puget Sound ecosystem.